kjkardum/adventofcode2021/README.md

 It's Beginning To Look A Lot Like Christmas
 🎄 ⭐️ 🌨 ❄️ ☃️ 🏂

-## Days
+## Challenge

 This year to challenge myself I chose to do every day in a different language.

-Also for some days I also later solved it as python one-liner as I love code golfing.
+## After 25 days...

+It was a really interesting experience.
+This gave me a chance to try some of the languages I would never have used otherwise while having fun solving programming puzzles.
+Still, I would not repeat the same challenge next year.
+Maybe I find another unique one.
+If you would like to check out another AoC challenge, then check out [my AoC 2020 repository](http://github.com/kjkardum/adventofcode2020) where I solved (almost) every day in one line of python code.

+## Languages

+This is a complete list of all the languages I have used:

 Day | Language
 --- | ---